br101/dw3000-decadriver-source/README.md

 SRC			+= lib/decadriver/platform/nrf-sdk/dw3000_spi_trace.c
 ```

+And you also need to make sure the LOG_ macros are defined in a file called `log.h`

 ## Usage and first steps

 This is a minimal code fragment to check the basic functionality (reading the device ID).